ppprevost/angular2-nodejs-social-website/README.md

 ## Development mode
 ```
-*create a .env file a the root folder.
-It contains all variables uses by node.js ( mongodb_uri, gmail etc...)
+* Please fulfill the information in the .env file.
+It contains all variables uses by node.js ( mongodb_uri, gmail, amazon etc...)
-*

 npm run dev
 ```